Home

 Backstrap

-You will find a nice long strip of meat on either side of the spine (the back strap) that goes all the way down the spine on each side.
+You will find a nice long strip of meat on either side of the spine (the back strap, or loin) that goes all the way down the spine on each side.
 With your knife, separate these two strips of meat from the spine with short cuts as you move all the way down from shoulder to the elk’s “waist” area.
+Mark your prime rib: from the 4th-12th rib of the loin.

 Filets and Smaller Pieces